platformio/platformio-core/docs/projectconf.rst

 ``home_dir``
 ^^^^^^^^^^^^

-A PlatformIO's home directory that is used to store platforms tools chain, frameworks, libraries, service data and etc.
+A *PlatformIO*'s home directory that is used to store platforms tools chain, frameworks, libraries, service data and etc.